Shen-Lab/SS-GCNs/SS-GMNN-GraphMix/README.md

 **GMNN and GraphMix with self-supervision:**

-Go to the corresponding directory and then run the command.
+Go to the corresponding directory and then run the commands.
 For example:

 ```
 cd ./GMNN-clu/